 - a.
 Is the holder of or is eligible for a standard license; and - b.
-Has three years of teaching experience; and c.
-Has completed a state-approved PK-12 principal and PK-12 supervisor of special education program (see subrule 18.9(1)); and d.
-Is assuming a position as a PK-12 principal and PK-12 supervisor of special education (see subrule 18.9(1)) for the first time or has one year of out-of-state or nonpublic administrative experience; and e.
-Has completed an approved human relations component; and f.
-Has completed an exceptional learner component; and g.
+Has three years of teaching experience; and - c.
+Has completed a state-approved PK-12 principal and PK-12 supervisor of special education program (see subrule 18.9(1)); and - d.
+Has completed an approved human relations component; and - e.
+Has completed an exceptional learner component; and f.
 Has completed an evaluator approval program.